nandstand/sample-site/content/_index.md

 The samples include a [how-to guide](/get-started/quickstart), a [tutorial](/get-started/hpc-tutorial), and a [reference document](/reference/environment-variables).

 As a developer, I've worked on scientific computing projects using high-performance computing resources.
-This work involved maintaining software distributed on HPC infrastructure, and helping new team members work confidently with the tools used in these settings.
+This work involved maintaining software distributed on HPC infrastructure, and teaching new team members how to work confidently with the tools used in these settings.

-I wanted to present samples that reflect my technical skill set and background, and showcase my experience writing to address practical needs in a production setting.
+I wanted to present samples that reflect my technical skill set and background, and showcase my experience writing to address the needs of software teams in production settings.
 I designed a fictitious software project—an air quality monitoring system maintained by a university research team—and created documentation covering developer onboarding in a setting where getting started can be challenging.

 ## How I built this site